localstack/docs/content/en/user-guide/aws/s3/index.md

 ## S3 Providers

-LocalStack's S3 support is currently available via two providers: `old` and `asf`.
+LocalStack's S3 support is currently available via two providers: `legacy` and `v2` (formerly known as `asf`).
 For users, switching between the two providers has a lot of impacts.
 Using the `PROVIDER_OVERRIDE_S3`, you can switch between the two providers.
-The `old` provider is the default provider, and the `asf` provider is ASF, our new and more stable provider.
-The `old` provider is loaded by default, and you need to set `PROVIDER_OVERRIDE_S3=asf` to use the ASF provider.
-Licensed users can use `asf_pro` to use the ASF provider with the [Pro features]({{< ref "references/coverage#s3" >}}).
+The `legacy` provider is the default provider and the `v2` provider is our new and more stable provider.
+The `legacy` provider is loaded by default, and you need to set `PROVIDER_OVERRIDE_S3=v2` to use the new provider.
+Licensed users can use `v2_pro` to use the new provider with the [Pro features]({{< ref "references/coverage#s3" >}}).

-With v2.0, the default will be changed to ASF, but the old provider will still be available (using the feature flag with the value `legacy`), though it will be removed in further releases.
+With v2.0, the default will be changed to `v2`, but the legacy provider will still be available (using the feature flag with the value `legacy`), though it will be removed in further releases.

 ## Storage Configuration